 |Espresso||0.6 kcal`||2.5 kj|

 |Mug||3.6 kcal||15.1 kj|

 |Alto (440ml)||7 kcal||29.3 kj|

 Although Nespresso coffee beverages may not significantly affect your daily calorie intake, additives such as milk, sugar, and cream increase calories drastically.
 Here is a breakdown of the calories you get in various Nespresso beverages.

 It’s clear from the figures above that the coffee itself contains practically zero calories.
 So what’s the catch?
-Well the way you choose to drink your coffee will dictate the amount of calories you’re getting.
+Well, the way you choose to drink your coffee will dictate the number of calories you’re getting.

 1. Coffee that comes with milk only (E.g. Flat white, latte, white coffee)

 Most individuals love to combine their milk and coffee before indulging in a cup of the beverage.
 Adding milk to the equation significantly increases the amount of calorie intake.
 If you purchase or brew an espresso cup with 200 ml of whole milk, you will add 130-140 calories to your diet.

 Additionally, drinking coffee that comes with 200ml of skimmed milk gives you roughly 80-89 extra calories.